kalaverin/skeleton/README.md

 **NEVER CALL pip, NEVER!** Instead it use native uv calls, [read uv manual](https://docs.astral.sh/uv/guides/projects/#managing-dependencies), it's very easy, for example:

-1. Set or change python version:
+1. Set or change python version (when python 3.11 already installed):
    - `uv python pin 3.11`

+2. If python 3.11 isn't installed, run `mise install python@3.11` and mise download and install python 3.11, recreate virtual environment with 3.11 context.
+Do not forget to pin python version by uv from previous step (and, may be you need to update your pyproject.toml).

 2. Just add new dependency:
    - `uv add phpbb<=1.2`